mapfde/cieb/CompIndex/ScratchPad.md

-2016-01-29 TomB asked Tom Johnson to propose competencies related to Ruby/RDF.

-2016-01-31 Tom will ask Adam Rabinowitz to propose competencies related to expressing time periods in Linked Data.

-2016-02-16 Marcia has suggested we create a section about controlled vocabularies as Linked Data and specifically about SKOS.
-I will propose some competencies!

 Gaps

+- Ruby libraries for RDF.
+2016-01-29 TomB asked Tom Johnson to propose competencies;
+  will ping.

+- Python libraries for RDF (RDFLib).
+2016-02-16 Sean is working on this.

+- Temporally indexed data.
+2016-01-31 Tom asked Adam Rabinowitz; will ping.

--- Controlled vocabularies and thesauri as Linked Data (basically, SKOS) - Tom
+- SKOS and controlled vocabularies and thesauri as Linked Data.
-   will propose some competencies
+  Tom will propose some competencies.

+- Schema.org.

+- Seth and Ruben (Stuart?)

+- History of RDF, SPARQL, etc?

+- JSON-LD?
+(Serializations as benchmarks?)